13 Visualising data with ggplot2

 etc. As size of the bar, in a bar chart is already mapped to a variable,

-most suitable aesthetic to be mapped to another variable is fill
+most suitable aesthetic to be mapped to another variable is fill or

-Let us aggregate the cars (count) on the basis of class
+Let us aggregate the cars (count) on the basis of class again.
+But

-to fuel type fl
+let’s map fill to fuel type fl variable.

 Figure 13.24: Color Stacked bar chart